"Love is a smoke made with the fume of sighs"

 The gray skies now were blue, the air crisp and clean.
 We could be outdoors all the time now, taking advantage of Brent's forested campus, sliding down the steep hills on pieces of cardboard, playing Capture the Flag in the valley behind our dorm.

 Like "The Neutral", "The Valley" was another one of those places at Brent where the moniker connotated so much more than the ordinary, undeveloped parcels of real estate that they were.
-It was wonderful mysterious place, the pine trees so thick that it seemed to go on forever.

 Here lovers had their trysts, here upperclassmen consumed copious amounts of assorted contraband, here we ran wild and free.
 We knew that somewhere out there to the east, were the houses and roads of settled areas, but in our imaginations it was thousands of miles away.